-Holistic Chefs trained at Bauman College are prepared to work as personal chefs or in complementary careers.
-They are in high demand for their unique knowledge and training in culinary arts, health-supportive cooking, and specialty diets.
-Students may choose to start their own businesses or work for other companies.
+Holistic Chefs trained at Bauman College are skilled in the core fundamentals of cooking for individual health support with an emphasis on nutrition, food sourcing, and flavor building.
+They are in high demand for their unique knowledge and training in culinary arts, ancestral and alternative cooking techniques, specialty diets, and therapeutic food protocols.